robseb/rsyocto/doc/guides/3_CPP.md

 # Creating a new *rsYocto* Linux project
 1. Open *Mirosoft Visual Studio 2019* and **Create a new project**
-2. Select as langugare "**C++**" and plattform "**Linux**" and choose "**Console App**"
+2. Select as language "**C++**" and platform "**Linux**" and choose "**Console App**"
 ![Alt text](VisulStudioCreateNewProject.jpg?raw=true "Create new Visual Studio Project")
 3. Press "**next** and give your project a name
 4. A new *Visual Studio Solution* should appear with a getting started guide
 5. This Guide shows how to configure the connection of the remote Linux machine
-6. Please follow this instructions with the settings
+6. Please follow this instructions with this settings:
   * Platform: `ARM`
   * Host Name: `IPv4-Address of your Board`:
   * Port: `22`
   * User name: `root`
   * Authentication type: `Password`
   * Password: `eit`
-  * To change later the IP-Address navigate to `Tools/Options/Cross Platform`, click there the "Remove"-Button and then "Add"
+  * To change the IP-Address later navigate to `Tools/Options/Cross Platform`, click there the "Remove"-Button and then "Add"
  7. At this point the Visual Studio is ready for *rsYocto* C++ development

  ![Alt text](VisualStudioDemo.jpg?raw=true "rsYocto and Visual Studio Hello World")

-# Known Iusses with Viusal Studio and Linux
+# Known Issues with Visual Studio and Linux
- * Ignore the Error Window and read only the console output
+ * Read the console output only and ingnore the error windows
- * Ingore the "*rysnc could not start eror*" (rsync is installed propertly)
+ * Ingore the "*rysnc could not start error*" (rsync is installed properly)
- * After iusses try to **clean and the rebuild the solution**
+ * After iusses try to **clean and rebuild the solution**

  ## Continue with the next level: [Debugging Python applications remotely](4_Python.md)